cuwkensx/Smd2BmdConverter/Readme.md

 ## Requirements

-Python, any version may goes.
+Python, any version may go.

 Nothing else.